-There are still going to be gaps and there’s still going to be questions.
+There are still going to be gaps and there are still going to be questions.
 Some of these things I will answer below.
 The others you’ll have to ask in the comments.

-Down at the bottom are specific products.
-The products are all from Mapei, Custom Building Products (CBP), and Laticrete.
-I’ve chosen these three because they are the three brands because of my familiarty with them but also because these brands are the easiest for the DIY’er to get a hold of.
+I’ve chosen these three because they are the three brands because of my familiarity with them but also because these brands are the easiest for the DIY’er to get a hold of.

 Also, in the chart, I’ve put an asterisk next to the best thinset choices in different brands (in my opinion).